tisanelabs/tisanedocs/tisane_response.md

 Every entity contains the following attributes:

 * `name` (string) - the most complete name of the entity in the text of all the mentions
-* `ref_lemma` (string) - when available, the dictionary form of the entity in the reference language (English) regardless of the input language
+* `ref_lemma` (string) - when available, the dictionary form of the entity in the reference language (English) regardless of the input language.
+If the input is in English, it may not be a lemma of a different lexeme in the same family
 * `type` (string) - a string or an array of strings specifying the type of the entity, such as `person`, `organization`, `numeric`, `amount_of_money`, `place`.
 Certain entities, like countries, may have several types (because a country is both a `place` and an `organization`).
 * `mentions` (array of objects) - a set of instances where the entity was mentioned in the text